 Few people can resist the lure of “free.”
 There isn’t a better deal around to entice customers to buy.

 Grouping items together lets you partner those not-so-popular products with fast-selling stock for better sales.
 Customers purchasing these bundles get a better deal, you clear slow-moving inventory and everybody wins.

 By creating bundles, you’re putting products together that make sense as a collection.
-For example, a cosmetic company may group eyeshadow, eyeliner, and mascara as a package.
-The eyeshadow may be old stock, but the mascara and eyeliner are popular products making the bundles sell fast.
+A cosmetic company may group eye-shadow, eyeliner, and mascara as a package.
+The eye-shadow may be old stock, but the mascara and eyeliner are popular products making the bundles sell fast.

 This tactic takes the guesswork out of shopping for your customers.
 Buying grouped products instead of an individual item gives consumers the perception they are getting more value.
 It’s one of the reasons customers like gift sets and collections.
 Just don’t include any identical products.

 This simple plan allows you to use your slow-moving stock as the basis for an easy giveaway that will boost your customer engagement.

 You can run a giveaway where customers enter their names and emails for a chance to win one of several prizes.
 Of course, the rewards come from the old stock you need to move.
 The customers get the prize and you get the customer’s details for your database.

 Present your visitors with a targeted offer at the perfect time using Yes/No style, multi-step forms.
 With a multi-step promotion, you can offer visitors two different lead magnets.
 By having two buttons for your campaign, you can double your call to action and increase your chance of a conversion.